microsoft/live-share/docs/use/vscode.md

 ![Screen shot showing co-editing](../media/vscode-coedit.png)

-> **Note:** Co-editing has a few limitationsfor certain languages.
+> **Note:** Co-editing has limitations for certain languages.
 See [platform support](../reference/platform-support.md) for the state of features by language.

 Beyond cursors and edits, selections you make are also visible to all participants in that same file.
 This makes it easy to highlight where problems might exist or convey ideas.